narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 **3. 1.
 PC Setup**

-You can skip the introduction video first, it is talking about setting up a TurtleBot3 in the Gazebo simulation world.
+You can skip the introduction video first, it talks about setting up a TurtleBot3 in the Gazebo simulation world.
 You can go back and watch this after finishing this lab's work.

 **1. 1.
 1. Download and Install Ubuntu on PC  & 1.
 1. 2.
 Install ROS on Remote PC**: